soncojmk/poppin/README.md

                                                   --> (need to send authorization token with request) --> parameters -> [comment]
-                                           (DELETE) --> To delete a comment from an event, grab the 'pk' from the comment object and send it as a parameter with a DELETE request to that particular <event's                                                                 url>/post_comment api/events/ (GET) --> comments now included in the event object with the comment author's account nested
+                                           (DELETE) --> To delete a comment from an event, grab the 'pk' from the comment object and send it as a parameter with a DELETE request to that particular <event'surl>/post_comment api/events/ (GET) --> comments now included in the event object with the comment author's account nested

 ```